edgeATX/edgeATX.github.io/README.md

 # Bleeding Edge Web

-*A meetup for the discerning web app developer*

 http://www.meetup.com/bleeding-edge-web/

 We meet at the awesome [Capital Factory](http://capitalfactory.com/) at 7pm on the 4th Wednesday of each month.